 SNHS received a grant from the Bishop’s Charitable Assistance Fund to help Hillsborough County residents who were in a crisis but who were over income limits for federally funded LIHEAP.
-A total of 11 households in crisis received assistance through this fund in 2013.

 Private Donations for Energy Assistance

 These funds, received from individuals, banks, businesses, churches and corporations, help assist those who had no other place to turn for help in their hardship situation.
-During 2013, these limited funds were invaluable to 173 households without other resources to help them through their crisis.